Free camping in Israel is legal and popular, throughout hundreds of free campsites across the country.

 When choosing a destination for camping in Israel, the main consideration should be the weather conditions.
 Generally speaking, winter is the time for the south and summer is the time to head north.

-For each campsite, you will find this bar on the top of the page:
+For each campsite, you will find this bar on the top of the page, with recommended seasons:

-Search here to find a free camping site just for you!
+Search here to find a camping site in Israel just for you!